-Walter Shorenstein began work in commercial real estate with the brokerage firm Milton Meyer & Company in 1946 after being discharged in San Francisco from military service as a Major.
+Walter Shorenstein joined the brokerage firm Milton Meyer & Company in 1946 after being discharged from military service as a Major.
 In 1951, he was made a partner in the firm, and in 1953 he was named a “Leader of Tomorrow” by Time Magazine.
-By 1960, Mr. Shorenstein had become president and sole owner of Milton Meyer & Company (which was subsequently renamed Shorenstein Company), and began dramatically expanding its real estate development and management activities.
-Under his leadership, Shorenstein Company became the largest owner and operator of Class A office buildings in San Francisco, and forged lasting relationships with major institutional partners such as IBM, Bechtel, MetLife and Bank of America.
-In recognition of his accomplishments, Mr. Shorenstein was inducted into the University of Southern California’s Real Estate Hall of Fame in 1997, and the Bay Area Council’s Business Hall of Fame in 1998.
+By 1960, Mr. Shorenstein had become president and sole owner of Milton Meyer & Company (which was subsequently renamed Shorenstein Company).
+Under his leadership, Shorenstein Company became the largest owner and operator of Class A office buildings in San Francisco, and forged lasting relationships with institutional partners such as IBM, Bechtel, MetLife and Bank of America.
+After Mr. Shorenstein stepped back from day-to-day management of the company in the early 1990s, his deep experience continued to offer the company an important source of strategic guidance and advice.
+In recognition of his business accomplishments and his contributions to the civic life of the Bay Area, Mr. Shorenstein was inducted into the University of Southern California’s Real Estate Hall of Fame in 1997, and the Bay Area Council’s Business Hall of Fame in 1998.